Mastering Task Prioritisation: The P0-P4 Framework

 In business or life, we face many tasks that demand our time and attention.
 Managing inventory, handling customer service, marketing your products, keeping the books—the list goes on and on.
-With so many responsibilities, how do you decide what to focus on and when?
-The most popular and best method I have found is prioritization, which is now in your Pos Software.
+With numerous responsibilities, how do you determine what to focus on and when?
+The most effective method I have found is prioritisation, which is now in your Pos Software.

 I will discuss how it works and how it can benefit your retail operation.